Bellevue College | Running Start Frequently Asked Questions (FAQ)

 Students can qualify for the RS Fee Waiver in 1 of 2 ways.

-Navigate to the Running Start website, then click on RS Forms and Quick Links, and then click on RS Fee Waiver Form.
-The direct link where the form is located is https://www.bellevuecollege.edu/runningstart/navigation/forms/.
+Running Start Fee-Waiver form.
 Once this online form is submitted, reviewed, and processed the student will be coded with the Running Start Fee Waiver student group if they are eligible.
 If the student is not eligible an email will be sent to the student explaining why.

 While completing the Running Start Enrollment Verification Form (RSEVF) the students high school counselor can complete the Free and Reduced-Price Lunch (FRPL) section on the form.
 When the RSEVF is submitted, reviewed, processed, and the FRPL section is correctly filled out the student will be coded with the Running Start Fee Waiver student group if they are eligible.
 If the student is not eligible an email will be sent to the student explaining why.

-Navigate to the Running Start website, click on RS Forms and Quick Links, and then click on RS Fee Waiver Form.
-The direct link where the form is located is https://www.bellevuecollege.edu/runningstart/navigation/forms/.
+Running Start Fee-Waiver form.
 Once this online form is submitted, reviewed, and processed the student will be coded with the Running Start Fee Waiver student group if they are eligible.
 Below is a list of forms which are typically submitted.
-Note only one document is needed not all.
+Note: Only one document is needed not all.

 • Parents’ 1040 tax return with your name listed